 - You should ask whether the parents have been health tested.

-- Have good knowledge of the health problems long coat Chihuahua puppies may be prone to.
+- Have a good knowledge of the health problems long coat Chihuahua puppies may be prone to.

 - You should also ask whether the puppies are being socialized.